KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 ## Defining Lights

-Lights are defined within a dictionary property in the glTF manifest file, by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_lights_punctual` property with a `lights` array inside it.
+Lights are defined within a dictionary property in the glTF scene description file, by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_lights_punctual` property with a `lights` array inside it.

 Each light defines a mandatory `type` property that designates the type of light (`directional`, `point` or `spot`).
 The following example defines a white-colored directional light.